-- Close off areas used by the person who is sick. - The building does not necessarily need to close operations, if affected areas can be closed.
-Once the area(s) have been appropriately cleaned and disinfected, it can be reopened for use. - Open outside doors and windows to increase air circulation in the area. - Wait 24 hours before cleaning and disinfecting.
-If 24 hours is not feasible, wait as long as possible.
-Disinfectants used must be listed on EPA List N: Disinfectants for Use Against SARS-CoV-2. - Clean and disinfect all areas used by the person who is sick, such as offices, classrooms, bathrooms, common areas, shared electronic equipment like tablets, touch screens, keyboards, and copiers. - Vacuum the space if needed.
+- Close off areas used by the person who is sick. - The building does not necessarily need to close operations if affected areas can be closed.
+Once the area(s) have been appropriately cleaned and disinfected, it can be reopened for use. - Open outside doors and windows to increase air circulation in the area. - Clean and disinfect all areas used by the person who is sick, such as offices, classrooms, bathrooms, common areas, shared electronic equipment like tablets, touch screens, keyboards, and copiers. - Vacuum the space if needed.
 Use vacuum equipped with high-efficiency particular air (HEPA) filter, if available. - Do not vacuum a room or space that has people in it.
-Wait until the room or space is empty to vacuum, such as at night, for common spaces, or during the day for private rooms.
+Wait until the room or space is empty to vacuum, such as at night, for common spaces, or during the day for private rooms. - Workers without close contact with the person who is sick can return to work immediately after disinfection.

-- Consider temporarily turning off room fans and the central HVAC system that services the room or space, so that particles that escape from vacuuming will not circulate throughout the facility. - Once area has been appropriately disinfected, it can be opened for use. - Workers without close contact with the person who is sick can return to work immediately after disinfection.
 Workers determined to have close contact will be identified and notified through contact tracing done by the Monroe County Department of Health. - If more than seven days since the person who is sick visited or used the facility, additional cleaning and disinfection is not necessary. - Continue routine cleaning and disinfection.